 Enhanced MetaFile (EMF)

 This is the standard object-based format on Windows.
-It is high quality and is the preferred method when EPS can not be used.
-Graph windows can also be exported in the old WMF format for compatibility with very old applications.
+It is high quality and is the preferred method when EPS or PDF can not be used.
+As of Igor Pro 7, the newer EMF+ format is exported by default in order to support transparency.
+The older EMF non-plus can be exported in cases where the destination program does not properly support the plus version.

 BMP is a lossless bitmap format and is the standard image format on Windows.
 The file size is much larger than PNG.
 BMP files can be transferred and used on Macintosh.
 PNG is a better alternative.

 The following lists the file formats available only on the Macintosh platform.

 As of 6.1, Igor now uses the native Mac OS X drawing system named Quartz, and the native picture file format of Quartz is PDF.
 Although similar to Igor's own cross-platform PDF export code, Quartz PDF is more capable in the area of font embedding and picture embedding.

 Quartz PDF replaces the old Mac OS 9 PICT format.

 Igor's 3D graphics windows can be exported in various bitmap formats (JPG, PNG, TIFF).